-- Guaranteeing that the most relevant risks are correctly identified, evaluated and managed. - Segregation at the operating level of the risk management functions. - Assuring that the level of its risk exposure for Naturgy in its business is in line with the objective risk profile and achievement of its annual, strategic objectives. - Ensuring the appropriate determination and review of the risk profile by the Risk Committee, proposing global limits by risk category, and assigning them to the Business Units.
+- Guaranteeing that the most relevant risks are correctly identified, evaluated and managed. - Segregation at the operating level of the risk management functions. - Assuring that the level of its risk exposure for Naturgy in its business is in line with the objective risk profile. - Ensuring the appropriate determination and review of the risk profile by the Risk Committee, proposing global limits by risk category, and assigning them to the Business Units.